 - delays, interruptions, or failures in the use of the Platform, the Web Site and/or the Services due to planned maintenance and/or development works;

-- processing of data by third parties to whom the Operator submitted the information with the consent of the Client or User, except for sub-processors processing the personal data in the Contents;
+- processing of data by third parties to whom the Operator submitted the Contents with the knowledge of the Client or a User, except for sub-processors processing the personal data in the Platform;

-- if the Operator becomes aware of a violation of law that was performed using the Platform or is still on-going, it shall eliminate it or restrict access to it, or take other active measures to end the violation of law or remove the consequences;
+- if the Operator has become aware of a violation of Legal Acts or Contract that was performed using the Platform or is still ongoing, and the Operator has eliminated it or restricted access to it, or taken other active measures to end the violation or removed the consequences;

 - the use of legal remedies by the Operator and the damage caused due to that to the Client, the User or a third party, even if it becomes evident later that there was no violation;